suejinkim20/data-matters-website-with-tinacms/README.md

 The goal is to reduce/eliminate redundancy, which help keep a clean code base.
 The benefit extends beyond the developer experience, though.
 We also want to minimize the effort required from content managers.
 To this end, most data massaging--especially computationally complex and reused derivations--should be done at this step.
+This way the site's pages can query the same data for free.

-See Gatsby's documentation on [Customizing the GraphQL Schema](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/schema-customization/) for details on how this is accomplished and all other ways to easily massage content during the build process.
+See Gatsby's documentation on [Customizing the GraphQL Schema](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/schema-customization/) for details on the any ways to massage content during the build process.

 ## 🔨 Feature Development